georgealexakis/hybrid-chat-application/README.md

 ### Usage Information

-Every user must run the application as a web page and follow the steps bellow:
+Every user must run the application as a web page and follow the steps below:

 1. Enter the username.
 2. Press the login button (last from right).